-Many people’s insurance rates went up in 2017, with the exception of those who gained just enough experience to lower their new-driver rates, which are always the highest.
+Many people’s auto insurance rates went up, with the exception of those who gained just enough experience to lower their new-driver rates, which are always the highest.
 While many people gripe about greed on the part of insurance companies, the truth is that most insurance companies are making less money, which is why they are all raising rates.
 They need to have a large enough pool of resources to pay for clients’ losses in the event of theft, vandalism and accidents.
 If you’re interested to know exactly why rates have gone up, read this article.
-But if you’re more interested in finding ways to lower the rate you’ve been given, then let us show you how.
-It is very possible to change some factors insurance companies use to determine your rate.
-These are the top 10 ways.
+Or, read on if you’re more interested in finding ways to lower the rate you’ve been given.
+It’s very possible to change some factors auto insurance companies use to determine your rate.
+Below are the top 10 ways.

 There are always charges tacked on when you pay in installments.
 If you can’t pay it all upfront, compare the cost of paying in installments versus putting a chunk of it on a zero or low-interest rate credit card.
 Also, some carriers will offer a lower fee if you use EFT automatic withdrawal of your remaining payments.

 3. Bundle, bundle, bundle